-Fig. 12.
-Hexahedral mesh of the bunny model, containing 125,183 elements of the rabbit.
+Fig. 14 Geometry generated from original triangle facets shown in red (upper left), and the geometry generated from the hexahedral facets is shown in green (upper right).
+An image where both sets of facets are overlapped is given at the bottom to give an indication of the overall geometric fidelity of the hexahedral mesh Engineering with Computers (2009) 25:97-114 by the hexahedral elements is evident in areas of higher curvature, specifically around the neck, tail, ear, and thigh of the rabbit.
 Some refinement of the original grid in these regions should improve the geometric fidelity of the hexahedral mesh.
 Table 3 gives a listing of the original volume enclosed by the triangles and the final volume enclosed by the hexahedral mesh.
 The volume in the hexahedral mesh is 0.05% larger than the volume enclosed by the original triangles with the additional volume gained mainly in the concave regions near the legs, tail and neck.